openforcefield/openforcefield.org/content/community/news/science-updates/2024-03-26_sage_220/index.md

 The y axis shows the value of the angle in the QM-optimized geometry, while the x axis shows the value in the MM-optimized geometry using Sage 2.1.0 (left) and the Sage 2.2.0 release candidate (right).
 For the plot on the left-hand side where the MM conformers have been optimized with Sage 2.1.0, there are clearly a number of data points to the left of the x=y line, indicating that Sage 2.1.0 is producing angles that are much smaller than they should be.
 However, the plot on the right-hand side does not show this feature, indicating improved performance in the Sage 2.2.0 release candidate.
-An example molecule is also shown below the two graphs, to highlight the qualitative improvement in the geometry.

 ![image](sulfamides.jpg)